burkesquires/python_biologist/README.md

 ---

-These seminars are presented to researchers on the National Institutes of Health (NIH) campus in Bethesda, Maryland.
+These seminars are presented to researchers at the National Institutes of Health (NIH) campus in Bethesda, Maryland.

 These seminars have been recorded.
-Please see our Bioinformatics portal for more seminars, seminar recordings and training materials at http://bioinformatics.niaid.nih.gov
+Please see the NIAID Bioinformatics Portal for the recordings of these seminars and more training materials at http://bioinformatics.niaid.nih.gov

-NIAID / NIH Python Programming Seminar Series
+## NIAID / NIH Python Programming Seminar Series

-This seminar series is brought to you, at no cost, by the NIAID Bioinformatics and Computational Biosciences Branch (BCBB).
+This seminar series is brought to you, at no cost, by the [NIAID](https://www.niaid.nih.gov/) [Bioinformatics and Computational Biosciences Branch (BCBB)](https://www.niaid.nih.gov/research/bioinformatics-computational-biosciences-branch), part of the [Office of Cyberinfastructure and Computational Biology (OCICB)](https://www.niaid.nih.gov/about/cyber-infrastructure-computational-biology-contacts).

 __Dates and topics__:

-- Introduction to the Command Line (and UNIX) - October 16 (9:30-11:30)
+- Introduction to the Command Line (and UNIX)
-- Introduction to Jupyter Notebooks - October 23 (9:30-11:30)
+- Introduction to Jupyter Notebooks
-- Introduction to Programming (with Python) - November 1 (9:30-12:30)
+- Introduction to Programming (with Python)
-- The Python Programming Language (for experienced programmers) – November 8 (9:30-12:30)
+- The Python Programming Language (for experienced programmers)
-- Data Analysis with Python and Pandas - November 13 (9:20-12:30)
+- Data Analysis with Python and Pandas
-- Data Visualization with Python - November 29 (9:30-12:30)
+- Data Visualization with Python
-- Intermediate Python Programming and Best Practices - December 4 (9:30-12:30)
+- Intermediate Python Programming and Best Practices
-- Bioinformatics Programming with Python - December 13 (9:30-12:30)
+- Bioinformatics Programming with Python
-- Building Workflows with Python - December 18 (9:30–12:30)
+- Building Workflows with Python
-- Biomedical Data Storage and Retrieval (using SQL & NoSQL) - January 10 (9:30-12:30)
+- Biomedical Data Storage and Retrieval (using SQL & NoSQL)
-- Becoming a Reproducible Scientist - January 29, 31 (9:30-12:30)
+- Becoming a Reproducible Scientist

 For those interested in previous versions of this material please see the dropbox location at: http://bit.ly/nih-python